 → Reply: The call specifies that the finished quality is expected to be suitable so that the intermediates can be either directly upgraded in existing refinery infrastructures and/or further purified and processed in existing chemical infrastructures to drop-in liquid and gaseous advanced biofuels and synthetic renewable fuels, or directly used for shipping propulsion or in other off-road transport.
 The final products are the intermediates and not the upgraded fuels.
 Some direct uses like off-road transport (as for example in agricultural machinery) or shipping are possible as these may handle intermediates.
-Final aviation renewable fuels are eligible.
+Final aviation renewable fuels are not acceptable, intermediates that can be converted to final aviation renewable fuels are eligible.
 Examples of intermediates are provided in the text of the topic.